Australian-Epilepsy-Project/protocol_qc/docs/building_a_template.md

 There are number of ways to ensure the complete data set for each series was sent, however the approach varies depending on the type of data (classic, enhanced, MOSAIC etc).

-For classic DICOM data with one slice per file, specifying the number of slices is sufficient.\
+For classic DICOM data with one slice per file, specifying the number of slices (using "num_files") is sufficient.
+A range can also be set in the template if the number of slices can vary.\
 For data stored in MOSAIC format, the number of slices in conjunction with the series level *field* entry "NumberofImagesInMosaic" can be utilised.\
 When checking enhanced DICOMS, the "NumberOfFrames" *field* should be used.